owulveryck/blog/content/post/journey-onnx-day2.md

 Most of the work here is to analyze the documentation of the operators from ONNX and to find a way to implement it into Gorgonia.
 Most of the operators already exist, but some of them may have different parameters.

-### Constraints with the broadcastable operators
+### Obstacle with the broadcastable operators

-A quick word about a constraint I have faced.
+A quick word about an obstacle I have faced.
 It is written in the ONNX documentation that the element-wise operators are broadcastable (the behavior is similar of what numpy implements).
 The behavior is explained [here](https://github.com/onnx/onnx/blob/master/docs/Broadcasting.md).
-I made a very dirty hack to make my MNIST test pass, but we have an [open issue](https://github.com/gorgonia/gorgonia/issues/223) in Gorgonia to implement a proper way to apply broadcasting in a non-transparent way.
+I made a filthy hack to make my MNIST test pass, but we have an [open issue](https://github.com/gorgonia/gorgonia/issues/223) in Gorgonia to implement a proper way to apply broadcasting in a non-transparent way.

 # Computing the MNIST model